Ready to move from newcomer to in-the-know neighbor of Raleigh, Cary, Knightdale or Southeast Raleigh?

 You’ll also be signed up for Raleigh Convergence’s three weekly newsletters, which include what’s going on now, from public meetings to ways you can get involved locally.

-The New Neighbor Project will also connect you with existing neighbors and the corresponding community ambassador through Facebook Group discussions and events (virtually, for now!).
+The New Neighbor Project will also connect you with existing neighbors and the corresponding community ambassador through Facebook Group discussions and events.

 (Note: If you’re an existing Raleigh Convergence subscriber, you can update your info by checking the box for your community and re-entering your email address.).